 This use case illustrates the bearer path TLS security between a UE and the MG.
 Such a configuration is characterized by the following aspects:

-UE and MG reside in the same TLS-domain; the MGC could be outside (as shown) or inside this TLS-domain, but the MGC is in any case aware of the applied TLS network domain profile for the secured bearer traffic.
+UE and MG reside in the same TLS-domain; the MGC could be outside (as shown) or inside this TLS-domain, in either case the MGC is aware of the applied TLS network domain profile for the secured bearer traffic.

-IP transport bearer type: ‘TCP’ in this example (but might be also e.g. SCTP).
+IP transport bearer type: ‘TCP’ is used in this example (but might be also e.g. SCTP).

-Call/session control signalling: SIP with SDP Offer/Answer and SDP support for TCP connection control (based on [IETF RFC 4145]) as well as SDP support for connection oriented media transport over TLS (based on [IETF RFC 4572]).
+Call/session control signalling: SIP with SDP Offer/Answer and SDP support for TCP connection control (based on [b-IETF RFC 4145]) as well as SDP support for connection oriented media transport over TLS (based on [IETF RFC 4572]).

 The SIP signalling path between the UE and the SIP-server is integrity protected, e.g. by transport options SIP/SCTP/IPsec, SIP/DTLS/UDP/IP, SIP/TLS/TCP, etc.